 Road transport also remains the main source of many local emissions including benzene, 1,3-butadiene, carbon monoxide (CO), nitrogen oxides (NOx) and particulates (PMs).
 Within urban areas, the percentage of contributions due to road transport is particularly high - in London road transport contributes almost 80% of particulate emissions.
 There is a growing body of evidence to link vehicle pollutants to human ill health including the incidence of respiratory and cardio-pulmonary disease and lung cancer.

 In 1998 the Committee on the Medical Effects of Air Pollutants estimated that up to 24,000 people die prematurely each year in the UK as a direct result of air pollution.
 Similar findings are emerging from international research.
-According to the World Health Organisation, up to 13,000 deaths per year among children (aged 0-4 years) across Europe are directly attributable to outdoor pollution.
-The organisation estimates that if pollution levels were returned to within EU limits, more than 5,000 or these lives could be saved each year.
+According the World Health Organisations estimates air pollution was responsilbe for the death on 3.7 million people under the age of 60 in 2012.

 References: Holgate, S. Quantification of the Effects of Air Pollution on Health in the United Kingdom.
-The Stationery Office, London, 1998; WHO (2004) One in three child deaths in Europe due to environment.
-World Health Organisation, June 2004.
+The Stationery Office, London, 1998

 EU vehicle emissions standards Return to top